Careers360 Logo

 Therefore, increase in price = OP - IP = 20,000

-Thus, percentage of the increase price
+Thus, the percentage of the increased price

-Question:5 I buy a T.V. for Rs 10,000 and sell it at a profit of 20%.
+Question: 5 I buy a T.V. for Rs 10,000 and sell it at a profit of 20%.
 How much money do I get for it?

 Answer: Here we have,